 Census Bureau - The federal agency that administers the decennial census and other programs for enumerating and/or estimating demographic and economic facts about the U.S. Officially named the Bureau of the Census, it is part of the U.S. Department of Commerce, with its director appointed by the President.
 The legal basis for the decennial census is in the U.S. Constitution, Article I, Section 2, along with the Fourteenth Amendment.
-See the Census Bureau's own glossary here: https://www.census.gov/glossary/.

 Census Designated Place (CDP) - A populated, settled, unincorporated community named and geographically defined by the Census Bureau and state and local officials.
 As of the 2020 Census, California has 1,129 CDPs, of which 609 have populations over 1,000, and 9 over 50,000.
 The largest is East Los Angeles, with a 2020 adjusted population of 119,299.
-The smallest are two with a 2020 adjusted population of 1: Caribou (Plumas) and Graniteville (Nevada); and several no population as of 2020.
+The smallest are two with a 2020 adjusted population of 1: Caribou (Plumas) and Graniteville (Nevada); and several now with no population.